God of Tomorrow: How to Overcome the Fears of Today and Renew Your Hope For the Future

 “The best thing about our God is that he’s the same yesterday, today, and tomorrow.
 This work, shaped by Caleb’s unique life experience and perspective, is an important conversation for ‘such a time as this.’
 Thanks, Caleb, for taking the deep dive into hard conversations!”

 —Tyler Reagin, CEO of The Life Giving Company & former president of Catalyst

 “More than anything else, what our chaotic and complicated world needs is hope.
 Caleb Kaltenbach reminds us that Jesus is the only place where hope is found and encourages us to live so that others might see hope within us.”

 —Russell Moore, president of the Ethics and Religious Liberty Commission of the Southern Baptist Convention

-“Rather than any words we say, it’s how we treat people that communicates God’s love.
+“Rather than any words we say, it’s how we treat people that communicate God’s love.
 God of Tomorrow will help you show people the love of God.”

 —Carlos Whittaker, author of Kill the Spider

 “In a growingly divisive world, the church is at a crossroads.
 Caleb’s work provides a powerful and hopeful way forward that every Christian needs!
 In fact, the future influence of the church might just depend on whether or not we choose to apply the road map provided by God of Tomorrow.”

-—Clay Scroggins, lead pastor of Buckhead Church and author of How to Lead When You’re Not in Charge
+—Clay Scroggins, author of How to Lead When You’re Not in Charge

 “The world is broken and people are hurting.
 Though society doesn’t always offer healthy solutions, Jesus followers have what’s needed.
 In God of Tomorrow, my friend Caleb reminds us that God’s promise to redeem empowers us to be people of joy with a message of hope.”

 —Gabe Lyons, founder of Q Ideas and co-author of Good Faith